yktoo/yktoo.com/content/blog/0306/index.en.md

 ## The snow! {#snow}

 Despite the frost there was not so much snow this year so that the most peaks stayed bare.
-It got more noticeable as you went higher, for example to the //La Chiaupe// glacier (**3417 m**).
+It got more noticeable as you went higher, for example to the {{< fl "La Chiaupe" >}} glacier (**3417 m**).
 ![](img:2.bp.blogspot.com/-kxBp3KVbXAE/WIT25zha5CI/AAAAAAAApHc/E48qBV8WVrwxeGOFKCTNIvxGEejYPhLigCPcB/s1600/2017-01-20t13-07-16%252B01-00.picasaweb.jpg:a "The La Chiaupe glacier.")
 ![](img:4.bp.blogspot.com/-yqKmbbGhzJk/WIT25-keq3I/AAAAAAAApIE/y6vROdm4QOAixt8XwlzBeZn5GQ6N1AR3gCPcB/s1600/2017-01-20t11-54-27%252B01-00.picasaweb.jpg:a "The La Chiaupe glacier.")

-The glacier is reachable by the means of the //Bellecôte// ski lift, so long and steep that it makes you feel dizzy.
+The glacier is reachable by the means of the {{< fl "Bellecôte" >}} ski lift, so long and steep that it makes you feel dizzy.
 ![](img:3.bp.blogspot.com/-PFdjrnNJGDc/WIT254UaR3I/AAAAAAAApHc/CBXYGOjwXq01tVhHoCXOlIXCPD3kePhpACPcB/s1600/20170120_113327.picasaweb.jpg:a "The Bellecôte ski lift.")

 However most of the pistes had enough snow.